ecency/docs/src/content/docs/hive/curation-and-rewards.md

 description: Explore how Hive rewards authors and curators through a reward pool.
 ---

-# Curation and Rewards on Hive

 Hive is a blockchain that rewards both **content creators** and **curators** through a reward pool system.
 When you publish content or vote on quality posts, you can earn HIVE and HBD tokens.

 ---

 ## Content Rewards

-Every post or comment published on Hive is eligible for rewards based on:
+Every post or comment published on Hive is eligible for **potential** rewards based on:

 - Community votes (curation)
 - Vote weight and Hive Power of voters